 Pipe and cigar smoking also can cause lung cancer, although the risk is not as high as with cigarette smoking.
 Thus, while someone who smokes one pack of cigarettes per day has a risk for the development of lung cancer that is 25 times higher than a nonsmoker, pipe and cigar smokers have a risk of lung cancer that is about five times that of a nonsmoker.

 Tobacco smoke contains over 4,000 chemical compounds, many of which have been shown to be cancer-causing or carcinogenic.
 The two primary carcinogens in tobacco smoke are chemicals known as nitrosamines and polycyclic aromatic hydrocarbons.
 The risk of developing lung cancer decreases each year following smoking cessation as normal cells grow and replace damaged cells in the lung.
 In former smokers, the risk of developing lung cancer begins to approach that of a nonsmoker about 15 years after cessation of smoking.

 Passive smoking or the inhalation of tobacco smoke by nonsmokers who share living or working quarters with smokers, also is an established risk factor for the development of lung cancer.
 Research has shown that nonsmokers who reside with a smoker have a 24% increase in risk for developing lung cancer when compared with nonsmokers who do not reside with a smoker.
 The risk appears to increase with the degree of exposure (number of years exposed and number of cigarettes smoked by the household partner).
-An estimated 3,000 lung cancer deaths that occur each year in the U.S. are attributable to passive smoking.
+It is estimated that over 7,000 lung cancer deaths occur each year in the U.S. that are attributable to passive smoking.
 Continue Reading